This program qualifies for up to $8,000 in tuition assistance.

 Students must qualify for the RDG-091 level OR have achieved a score of 20 or above on the reading portion of the ACT or 480 or above on the SAT.
 Students may also be excused from taking the Reading Placement Test because of previous academic work.

 Submit to and pass an Illinois State Police Electronic Fingerprint Criminal Background Check with photography.

-The Illinois Department of Public Health mandates that all students taking this course submit to electronic fingerprinting and photography and this is initiated the first day of class.
-Failure to comply or a “felony hit” will make the student ineligible to take the bnat course.
-Fingerprinting sessions will be initiated at the first class session.
+The Illinois Department of Public Health mandates that all students taking this course submit to electronic fingerprinting and photography and this is initiated on the first day of class.
+Failure to comply or a “felony hit” will make the student ineligible to take the BNAT course.
+Fingerprinting sessions will be initiated during the first class session.
 The fee is $32, subject to change.

 Complete a Medical History and Physical.

 Physical must include a Two-Step TB Test or Quantiferon Gold blood test, titers to document immunity to Rubella, Measles, Mumps, Chicken Pox and Hepatitis B and proof of a current tetanus vaccine and flu shot are required.
 In addition, a 10-panel urine drug screening, electronic fingerprinting with a photo* and proof of health insurance are necessary.
-Certification for the AHA Healthcare Provider CPR will be conducted during a lab session.
-Packets explaining course requirements will be distributed the first day of class.
+Certification Card verifying AHA Healthcare Provider CPR required.
+Packets explaining course requirements will be distributed on the first day of class.
 All health requirements must be completed prior to the start of clinical sessions.

 Purchase required course materials.